araccoon22/Master_Thesis/README.md

 ### Next steps
 - *Problem with analysing the axons* $\to$ Told me they used a subset of axons, did only apical dendrite (will send me something to filter)
-- Need to apply the permutation test within the groupe

 ### Oral presentation